Published on 13 October 2022

 Take the time to support them

-You can work with your teenager to set up a routine, which can be done by making achievable daily goals.
+Set up a routine with your teen, which can be done by making achievable daily goals.
 Allow them some free time from school, homework, and housework, as independence is essential at this stage.

 Work through conflict together

-Whenever there is a conflict, listen to your teen's views and try to sort it out since everyone gets stressed.
+Listen to your teen's views and try to sort it out whenever there is a conflict since everyone gets stressed.
 Never talk about any problem if you are angry.
 Empathize with them rather than controlling them or fighting back with them.

-If you try to control your teenager, they will not listen to you and might get angry.
-Be transparent and honest with your teenager about how much stress you are going through.
-Also, take some time for reflection and talk to them about how you both can resolve the conflict.
+If you try to control your teenager, they will not listen and might get angry.
+Be transparent and honest with them about how much stress you are going through.
+Also, talk to them about how you can resolve the conflict.

 • Paying attention to their feelings